facebook/create-react-app/packages/react-scripts/template/README.md

 See [this](https://medium.com/@to_pe/deploying-create-react-app-on-microsoft-azure-c0f6686a4321) blog post on how to deploy your React app to Microsoft Azure.

+See [this](https://medium.com/@strid/host-create-react-app-on-azure-986bc40d5bf2#.pycfnafbg) blog post or [this](https://github.com/ulrikaugustsson/azure-appservice-static) repo for a way to use automatic deployment to Azure App Service.

 ### [Firebase](https://firebase.google.com/)

 Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`.
 Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.
 Run `firebase login` and login with your previous created Firebase account.